 Most people would take advantage of the coming Lunar New Year holidays to squeeze in a quick getaway.
-But for those who were too late in booking (yes, you do need to book Chinese New Year flights during the previous summer!) or for those who will be visiting, here are a few things to keep you busy.
+But for those who were too late in booking (yes, you do need to book Chinese New Year flights during the previous summer!) or for those who will be visiting, here are a few things to do during Chinese New Year in Singapore.

-Firstly let me warn you: I spent the last two Chinese New Year holidays in the little Red Dot and oh-boy I regretted it.
+Firstly let me warn you: I spent the last three Chinese New Year holidays in Singapore and oh-boy I regretted it.
 Unless you are looking for the Zombie Apocalypse Ghost-town experience you better get away.
 The city goes quiet to a level that is only seen in Wild West movies.
-Almost all stores are closed and supermarkets even empty their shelves on the days preceding it in preparation for 4 days of complete shut-down to stock up on food – unless you plan to eat in Little India every day.
+Almost all the stores are closed and supermarkets even empty their shelves on the days preceding it in preparation for 4 days of complete shut-down so stock up on food – unless you plan to eat in Little India every day.

-So in an attempt to find ways to experience this very interesting time of the year in the city, here are some tips on what you can get up to during the 4 days of holiday that follow day 1 of the Lunar New Year.
+So in an attempt to find ways to experience this very interesting time of the year in the city, here are some tips on what to do during Chinese New Year (also known as CNY) in Singapore and the days of holiday that follow day 1 of the Lunar New Year.

 1. Snap up some last minute buys at Chinatown’s festive market

-If you haven’t gone down to the bustling market stalls lining Chinatown’s Temple Street and Smith Street, you haven’t experienced the true Chinese New Year atmosphere.
+If you haven’t gone down to the bustling market stalls lining Chinatown’s Temple Street and Smith Street, you haven’t experienced the true Chinese New Year in Singapore atmosphere.

-It is custom to do a few rounds of visitation during the festival.
+It is custom to do a few rounds of visitation during the Chinese New Year festival, these are usually called Reunion meals by the locals.
 Besides being a good time to catch up, share a meal and learn more about the Chinese culture, you’ll also be able to indulge in a traditional game of Ban-Luck, also known as Chinese black jack or 21-point.

 3. Visit the lawns of the Istana